BY: Statistics Fundamentals Team

 1

 Confusing df1 and df2.
 Columns hold numerator df, rows hold denominator df.
 Swapping them gives the wrong critical value every time.
-Always confirm which df comes from groups and which comes from sample size.

 2